BioJulia/GenomicAnnotations.jl/docs/src/index.md

 delete!(@genes(chr, length(gene) <= 60))
 ```

 Individual genes, and `Vector{Gene}`s are printed in GBK format.
-To include the GBK header and the nucleotide sequence, `printgbk(io, chr)` can be used to write them to a file.
+To include the GBK header and the nucleotide sequence, `printgbk(io, chr)` can be used to write them to a file. `printgff(io, chr)` prints the annotations as GFF3, in which case the GenBank header is lost.
 ```julia
 println(chr.genes[1])
 println(@genes(chr, CDS))